vidyadharbendre/learn_C_using_examples/3_01_Functions/01_Introduction_Functions/01_Declaration_of_Functions/README_Function.md

     greet();
     return 0;
 }
+// Function definition
+void greet() {
+    printf("Hello, welcome to functions in C!\n");
+}
 ```

-This way, whenever you want to make a cake (use the function), you just call the recipe (function) without rewriting all the steps.
-Functions help you avoid repeating code, just like using a recipe saves you from memorizing cooking steps every time you want to make a dish.
+This way, whenever we want to make a cake (use the function), you just call the recipe (function) without rewriting all the steps.
+- Functions help you avoid repeating code, just like using a recipe saves you from memorizing cooking steps every time you want to make a dish.